jmsjst22/OOSA-code-public/README.md

 ## Week 1

-Will contain the matieral for week 1 as we work through the class.
+Will contain the material for week 1 as we work through the class.